 - Cantilever bridges

 With regular visits to the dentist and good dental hygiene, bridges can last for more than 5 years.
-In fact, bridges are known to have a lifespan of 5 to 15 years.
+Bridges are known to have a lifespan of 5 to 15 years.
 While bridges can last longer, with time they may fall out.
 Thus, you need to practice good oral hygiene to ensure the bridges last longer; brush twice a day with fluoride toothpaste, attend follow-up visits to the dentist, avoid chewing hard objects like ice, among other oral care tips.

 Determining the right treatment

-Although all the above restoration procedures are used to restore oral health, repair tooth damage, and prevent further tooth damage, highly recommended treatment will depend on the patient needs and desired results.
+Although all the above restoration procedures are used to restore oral health, repair tooth damage, and prevent further tooth damage, the highly recommended treatment will depend on the patient’s needs and desired results.
 For instance, major tooth damage or decay is best treated with dental crowns, while dental fillings can work better on minor tooth damage or decay.

-In case on any form of tooth damage like tooth decay, you should seek immediate treatment at URBN Dental Midtown or Uptown to avoid serious complications.
+In case of any form of tooth damage like tooth decay, you should seek immediate treatment at URBN Dental Midtown or Uptown to avoid serious complications.
 If you suffer from tooth decay, dental cavities, tooth fracture, and other dental problems, you should contact your dentist office near me to discover your treatment options.

-Tooth decay and dental fractures should be treated as soon as possible to avoid serious dental complications like tooth loss in future.
+Tooth decay and dental fractures should be treated as soon as possible to avoid serious dental complications like tooth loss in the future.
 Fortunately, dental restoration procedures such as the dental crown, dental implant, dental fillings, and dental bridges can help treat such cases.
 Although there are several solutions for restoring tooth structure, functions, and strength, dental fillings and dental crowns are the most common and effective too.